Freedom of information

 - request an internal review

 - ask the Australian Information Commissioner for a review

 You can request in writing that we reconsider our decision through an internal review.
 An internal review will be conducted by another officer in AICIS.
 We will advise you of our new decision within 30 calendar days of receiving your request.

 You can also ask the Australian Information Commissioner to review our original decision or the decision as a result of the internal review within 60 days of the date of decision.

 Where can I read FOI disclosures?

-Our disclosure log lists the documents provided in response to FOI requests for the current financial year.
-These are published within 10 days of their release.
+The Department of Health and Aged Care lists documents provided in response to FOI requests within 10 days of their release.

 You can view our older FOI disclosures and FOI disclosures related to NICNAS in the National Library of Australia Web Archive.

 Under the FOI Act, we do not need to publish the following information in the disclosure log, if publishing that information would be unreasonable: